Aircoookie/WLED-Docs/docs/interfaces/json-api.md

 | JSON key | Value range | Description
 | --- | --- | --- |
 id | 0 to info.maxseg -1 | Zero-indexed ID of the segment.
-May be omitted, in that case the ID will be inferred from the order of the segment objects in the _seg_ array.
-As such, not included in state response. start | 0 to info.leds.count -1 | LED the segment starts at. stop | 0 to info.leds.count | LED the segment stops at, not included in range.
+May be omitted, in that case the ID will be inferred from the order of the segment objects in the _seg_ array. start | 0 to info.leds.count -1 | LED the segment starts at. stop | 0 to info.leds.count | LED the segment stops at, not included in range.
 If _stop_ is set to a lower or equal value than _start_ (setting to `0` is recommended), the segment is invalidated and deleted. len | 0 to info.leds.count | Length of the segment (_stop_ - _start_). _stop_ has preference, so if it is included, _len_ is ignored.